MarkMcCaskey/rusty-boy/README.md

 Feel free to submit issues and pull requests.

+## About

+Project done for fun and learning about Rust and complexity management.

+Memory visualization inspired by [ICU64 / Frodo Redpill v0.1](https://icu64.blogspot.com/2009/09/first-public-release-of-icu64frodo.html)

 ## Building

 First install `libsdl2-dev`.
 If you're new to Rust, install `rustup`